xflash-panda/server-tuic-rs/tuic-server/README.md

 f0e12827-fe60-458c-8269-a05ccb0ff8da = 1

 [tls]
-# Use auto-generated self-signed certificate and key
-self_sign = false
 # Path to certificate file (relative to data_dir if not absolute)
-certificate = ""
+certificate = "/path/to/cert.pem"
 # Path to private key file (relative to data_dir if not absolute)
-private_key = ""
+private_key = "/path/to/key.pem"
 # ALPN protocols (e.g. ["h3"])
 alpn = []
-# Domain name for certificate issuance or self-sign
-hostname = "localhost"
-# Enable built-in ACME automatic SSL certificate provisioning
-auto_ssl = false

 [quic]
 # Congestion control configuration